ccamel/awesome-ccamel/README.md

 - [sideshow/apns2](https://github.com/sideshow/apns2) - ⚡ HTTP/2 Apple Push Notification Service (APNs) push provider for Go — Send push notifications to iOS, tvOS, Safari and OSX apps, using the APNs HTTP/2 protocol.
 - [sirupsen/logrus](https://github.com/sirupsen/logrus) - Structured, pluggable logging for Go.
 - [sj14/dbbench](https://github.com/sj14/dbbench) - 🏋️ dbbench is a simple database benchmarking tool which supports several databases and own scripts
+- [skip-mev/block-sdk](https://github.com/skip-mev/block-sdk) - 🎨 A framework for building custom blocks tailored to your application
 - [skx/go.vm](https://github.com/skx/go.vm) - A simple virtual machine - compiler & interpreter - written in golang
 - [slimtoolkit/slim](https://github.com/slimtoolkit/slim) - Slim(toolkit): Don't change anything in your container image and minify it by up to 30x (and for compiled languages even more) making it secure too! (free and open source)
 - [smarty/assertions](https://github.com/smarty/assertions) - Fluent assertion-style functions used by goconvey and gunit.
 Can also be used in any test or application.